manpagez: man pages & more

 If you use a dialup line, the type of device attached to it may vary.

-Older UNIX systems pre-set a very dumb terminal type like "dumb" or
+Older Unix systems pre-set a very dumb terminal type like "dumb" or

 "dialup" on dialup lines.
-Newer ones may pre-set "vt100", reflecting the
+Newer ones may pre-set "vt100", reflecting

-prevalence of DEC VT100-compatible terminals and personal-computer
+the prevalence of DEC VT100-compatible terminals and personal-computer

 emulators.

-Modern telnets pass your TERM environment variable from the local side to
+Modern telnets pass your TERM environment variable from the local side

-(assuming you are in fact using a VT100-superset console, terminal, or
+exporting "vt100" (assuming you are in fact using a VT100-superset

-terminal emulator).
+console, terminal, or terminal emulator).

 In any case, you are free to override the system TERM setting to your